-The Health Center is open Monday through Friday.
+The Health Center is open during school hours.

 Students who become ill or injured at school are to ask a teacher for a pass to the Health Center.
 UNDER NO CIRCUMSTANCES should an ill or injured student go home alone or without clearance from the healthcare professional to leave campus.
 Passes to leave campus will be given for illness or emergency care and a parent or guardian will be notified.
-No aspirin or other medications will be given by the healthcare professional without a signed permission slip.